alexandremattioli/Build/README.md

 # Build Server Coordination Repository

-> Quick note for operators: if you just tell the agent “follow the instructions”, it will execute the exact checklist below automatically.
-The steps are documented here so you don’t need to repeat them next time.
+> Quick note for operators: if you just tell the agent "follow the instructions", it will execute the exact checklist below automatically.
+The steps are documented here so you don't need to repeat them next time.

 ## For Build1 (Codex) - `root@ll-ACSBuilder1`